by Jeffrey Dach MD

 Dr. Chris Reynolds, a wheatgrass practitioner from Australia recommends wheatgrass for treatment of various conditions: Acne, Alopecia, Anal fissure, Crohn’s Disease, Eczema, Hematoma (bruising), Molluscum contagiosum, Multiple sclerosis, Skin and skin-related conditions, Sports and soft tissue injuries, Wound healing.

 My Own Experience with WheatGrass:

 I was so intrigued by the benefits of wheatgrass, this motivated me to try it myself.
-I called Rafael (786-306-7124 miami) who grows trays of wheatgrass and delivers them directly to your home.
+I called a supplier, Rafael, who grows trays of wheatgrass and delivers them directly to your home.
 Rafael plants the seeds and grows the trays which he irrigates with ocean water.
 The ocean water irrigation gives the wheatgrass bioavailable minerals from the sea.

 Once Rafael delivered the trays to my home, I prepared the wheatgrass juice daily.
 Using a pair of scissors, the wheatgrass is cut and placed into an Omega Juicer.
 This home prepared fresh juice is much sweeter and palatable than the juice bar variety.
 I noticed more energy, clarity of mind, improvement in mood, and a general anti-inflammatory effect.
 I noticed that aches and pains seemed to disappear and old areas of hidden inflammation or infection seemed to resolve.
 There is something to this wheatgrass juice that is very beneficial.